AD-Archer/internal-ai-bridge-mcp/README.md

 The return values from tools are raw JSON dictionaries—structure them however your in-house AI responds.
 Errors from the webhook surface back to the MCP client as tool failures so the model can retry or ask for clarification.

 ## Conversation History API
-Every call flowing through `/v1/chat/completions` (and the matching callback) is recorded in a lightweight SQLite database.
+Every call flowing through `/v1/chat/completions` (and the matching response recorded via `record_ai_response` or `/callback`) is stored in a lightweight SQLite database.
 This enables two behaviors:

 1. Previous exchanges for the same `sessionID` are summarised and prepended when a new prompt is forwarded to your AI webhook, so the backend receives awareness of the running conversation.
 2. Operators (or downstream AI services such as external-ai) can pull the history over HTTP, inspect it, or purge it.